Tal45/AnonymousForwardingBot/README.md

 3. Start a chat with your bot, and you can start sending messages to the bot.
 The bot will automatically forward these messages to the group without revealing the sender's identity.

+4. All incoming messages are stored in Supabase for moderation purposes.
+Misuse may lead to a ban.

 ## Admin Commands

 The bot can be toggled on or off by the Telegram users listed in the `ADMINS`